thunderbird2009/software_designs/bookstore_design/bookstore_analytics.md

 ## Lambda vs. Kappa Architecture

-You might have noticed that we have two independent implementations of computing the metrics between streaming and batch.
-This is a very sharp observation.
-And this is the single biggest criticism and operational challenge of the classic Lambda Architecture.
+The two independent implementations for computing metrics in streaming and batch represent the single biggest criticism and operational challenge of the classic Lambda Architecture.

-Let's break down the implications of this dual-codebase problem and then discuss the modern remediation.
+This section breaks down the implications of this dual-codebase problem and then discusses the modern remediation.

 ### The Implications of a Dual-Codebase Architecture